 A mixing console that does not look like one: Behringer X32 Rack

 Consoles can of course be remote-controlled.
 The Behringer X32 Rack is a grown-up professional digital audio console that does not really resemble a mixing “desk”.
 It is a 19″/3U box without even a single fader.
 Still, it is a mighty tool with 32 channels, 16 mic preamps, and plenty of processing power for routing and effects.
 It also offers an AES50 pair, doubles as a 32×32 audio interface, and much more.
-The X32 Rack can be controlled either via its touch screen and easy-to-use buttons and dials or remotely from a tablet or computer.
+The X32 Rack can be controlled via its screen and easy-to-use buttons and dials or remotely from a tablet or computer.
 The Behringer X32 Rack means: Towering features for a small price.

 Studio and live: Presonus StudioLive 32SC